spack/spack/lib/spack/docs/packaging_guide.rst

 needed for testing, such as source, data, and expected outputs, may be saved from the build and or stored with the package in the repository.
 Regardless of origin, these files are automatically copied to the spec's test stage directory prior to execution of the test method(s).
-Spack also provides some helper functions to facilitate processing.
+Spack also provides helper functions to facilitate common processing.

 .. tip::

-    *Stand-alone tests' status can be used to guide follow-up testing efforts.*
+    **The status of Stand-alone tests can be used to guide follow-up testing efforts.**

     Passing stand-alone tests justify performing more thorough testing, such as running extensive unit or regression tests or tests that run at scale, when available.
-These tests are expected to be implemented and executed outside of the scope of Spack packaging.
+These tests are outside of the scope of Spack packaging.

     Failing stand-alone tests indicate problems with the installation and, therefore, no reason to proceed with more resource-intensive tests until